 RA Selection Timeline

-Resident Assistant Application will be open from October 15th – December 12th
+Resident Assistant Application will be open from October 23rd to December 20th.

 What are the application requirements?